- Published on

 move_semantics1.rs

-, so we should define a mutable type of vec
+The fill_vec function return a mutable type of vec, so we should define a mutable type of vec to receive it.

 let mut vec1 = fill_vec(vec)